LLM, AI/ML, Apache Kafka, Stream Processing, Real-time Applications

 Content Moderation: A social media platform processes millions of user posts daily.
 Posts flow through Kafka topics to content moderation services.
 An LLM analyzes posts flagged by keyword filters or user reports, determining whether they violate community guidelines.
 The system produces moderation decisions to downstream topics that trigger actions like hiding posts, notifying moderators for review, or updating user reputation scores.
 This hybrid approach combines scalable keyword filtering with nuanced LLM analysis only where needed.

 Fraud Detection: A payment processor streams transaction events through Flink.
 The system maintains state about user behavior patterns and flags anomalous transactions.
-For flagged transactions, an LLM analyzes the transaction context, user history, and merchant details to generate risk assessments.
+For flagged transactions, an LLM analyzes the transaction context, user history, and merchant details to generate risk assessments using function calling to query feature stores and user profiles in real-time.
 These assessments combine with rule-based scoring to make real-time approval or decline decisions.
 The LLM's ability to understand complex patterns complements traditional fraud rules, catching sophisticated attacks that rules miss.
+For detailed patterns, see Real-Time Fraud Detection with Streaming.

 Summary